-Field Description Add Instance Click this button to create a new instance to connect to and synchronize with a remote SCM repository.
-Application pe of SCM application to which the remote repository belongs: Git , Perforce , n Foundation Server).
-Instance tab If the source project contains SCM instances, these are copied to the branched project each on a separate tab.
-Additionally, a new tab is created for each new SCM instance decide to set up.
+Field Description Add Instance Click this but SCM reposito ton to create a new instance to connect to and synchronize with a remote bry.
+Application oe of SCM application to which the remote repository belongs: Git , Perforce , Foundation Server).
+Instance tab If the source project contains SCM instances, these are copied to the branched project, each on a separate tab.
+Additionally, a new tab is created for each new SCM instance you decide to set up.
 The following provides information about the properties required for each instance and the actions you can perform on the instance.
 Instance properties Provide or edit the properties for the new or existing SCM connection instance.
 Click the appropriate link below for a description of the properties used to configure an instance based on the SCM application type.
 Git instance-Refer to Configuring an SCM Git Instance.
 Perforce instance-Refer to Configuring an SCM Perforce Instance.
 TFS instance-Refer Configuring an SCM TFS Instance.
 Test Connection To ensure that Code Insight is able to connect to the remote SCM repository specified by the instance, click this button.
 After a moment, Code Insight displays a success message if the connection is made.
 If the connection is not successful, ensure that your entries on the Instance tab are correct, and click Test Connection again.
 Delete Connection Click this button to permanently remove this instance from the branched project (and thus from the Code Insight system).
 Keep in mind that, if this instance was copied from the source project and you delete it here, the branch might no longer contain the same codebase files as the source project.
-Next Click this button to perform a final "test connection" on each connection instance incrementally.
-If a connection to a given repository fails, an error message is displayed tions are successful, the Project Copy Settings page in the wizard is opened. on to a given repository fails, an error message is displayed, specifying which estance has failed.
+Next Click this but ton to perform a final "test connection" on each connection instance If a connection in ions are successful, the Project Copy Settings page in the wizard is opened. on to a given repository fails, an error message is displayed, specifying which estance has failed.
 You must correct all connection issues before proceeding ect-branching setup.
-Back Click this button to move to the previous wizard page. field for proje rou navigate back to the Project Information page, you cannot edit the Name ect.
-Additionally, if you uploaded a codebase from the Upload Codebase page, ver and Upload Codebase options on the Project Information page are
+Back Click this but ton to move to the previous wizard page. field for proje ou navigate back to the Project Information page, you cannot edit the Name ect.
+Additionally, if you uploaded a codebase from the Upload Codebase page, wer and Upload Codebase options on the Project Information page are